Unboxed-Software/solana-course/content/env-variables.md

 This can be particularly difficult in Solana program development.
 For example, imagine creating an NFT staking program that rewards each staked NFT with 10 reward tokens per day.
 How do you test the ability to claim rewards when tests run in a few hundred milliseconds, not nearly long enough to earn rewards?

 Traditional web development solves some of this with environment variables whose values can differ in each distinct "environment."
 Currently, there's no formal concept of environment variables in a Solana program.
-If there were, you could just make it so that rewards in your test environment are 10,000,000 tokens per day, and it would be easier to test the ability to claim rewards.
+If there were, you could make it so that rewards in your test environment are 10,000,000 tokens daily.
+Then it would be easier to test the ability to claim rewards.

 Fortunately, you can achieve similar functionality if you get creative.
 The best approach is probably a combination of two things: